“Malta is a sod of a place”David niven

 - The signature soft drink in Malta is Kinnie.
 It is made from orange bitters and wormwood extracts.
 It is pretty refreshing and yummy.

-- Rabbit stew is the countries signature dish.
+- Rabbit stew is the country’s signature dish.

-- Cheese shows up in a wide range of Maltese dishes often; it’s mild ricotta made from sheep’s milk.
+- Cheese often appears in a wide range of Maltese dishes; it’s mild ricotta made from sheep’s milk.
 But for something more flavorful, look for Gbejniet, a savory goat’s milk cheese.
 It’s sold in fresh, cured, or dried forms and may be seasoned with pepper or other herbs.

-- Malta has incredible bakery products; among favorite finger foods are hot pastizzi.
+- Malta has incredible bakery products; hot pastizzi are among the favorite finger foods.
 Pastizzi is Malta’s national snack, a flaky pastry filled with ingredients such as peas, ricotta, anchovies, corned beef, or apples.
 The thin dough is stretched and rolled with layers of fat in between, which is used to achieve the typical flaky texture of the finished product.
 We adored the ricotta-filled ones.
-Another more filling variety and slightly less fattening, Qassatat are small pies filled with ricotta, peas, or a variety of other fillings.
-For the sweet end, seek out Imqaret pastry with a date filling; imqaret is deep-fried and is typically infused with aniseed liqueur and citrus notes.
+Another more filling variety and slightly less fattening, Qassatat are small pies filled with ricotta, peas, or a combination of other fillings.
+For the sweet end, seek out Imqaret pastry with a date filling; Imqaret is deep-fried and is typically infused with aniseed liqueur and citrus notes.

-- The most popular sport in Malta is, without doubt, soccer (football), as is the case in most European countries.
+- The most popular sport in Malta is, without a doubt, soccer (football), as in most European countries.

-- Public restrooms and roadside facilities are rare and far in-between.
-Many places you would expect bathrooms, such as gas stations, do not have them.
+- Public restrooms and roadside facilities are rare and far in between.
+Many places you expect bathrooms, such as gas stations, do not have them.

 - The Maltese do love their dogs, and you will see many walking their dogs in dense cities.
 Often very big dogs like Pit Bulls, German Shepards, and other large breeds.
 There is a lot of dog poop everywhere; it seems no one cleans up after their pups.
 Be careful where you step, everywhere!

-- Smoking cigarettes is a very common habit in Malta.
+- Smoking cigarettes is a prevalent habit in Malta.
 It seemed everyone smoked.

 - It is a very safe country with very low crime.